 If you haven’t covered all the issues – or if you leave financial claims outstanding – there can be problems later.
 This can disrupt your lives years after the divorce or dissolution was finalised.

-This is because getting a divorce or dissolution doesn’t end your ability to make a financial claim against your ex (or them against you).
+This is because getting a divorce or dissolution doesn’t end your ability to make a separate financial claim against your ex (or them against you).
 There’s also no time limit for making a financial claim.

 It’s essential to make sure you have a binding court order setting out what the financial arrangements are.
-Even if the court order confirms neither of you want to make a claim against the other.
+Even if the court order simply confirms neither of you want to make a claim against the other.

-In Scotland
+Scotland

 How long does it take?

-But financial proceedings through the courts can often take a long time – especially in England and Wales.
+Financial proceedings through the courts can often take a long time – especially in England and Wales.

 It might take anything from nine months to two years to sort out the finances if you and your ex-partner can’t agree.